cerc-io/watcher-ts/README.md

 - `yarn` [Install](https://yarnpkg.com/getting-started/install)
 - `postgres` [Install](https://www.postgresql.org/download/)

-You'll need the above if you plan on digging into this repo, writing your own watchers, or experimenting with watchers not currentlysupported by Stack Orchestrator.
+You'll need the above if you plan on digging into this repo, writing your own watchers, or experimenting with watchers not currently supported by Stack Orchestrator.
+See [CONTRIBUTING.md](.github/CONTRIBUTING.md) for more information.

 ## Services